 You read that correctly :-).

 In less than 30 minutes, you can throw together this whole healthy gluten free cod fettuccine alfredo pasta recipe.
-Your whole family will love it.
+Your whole family will love it, even the kids!!
 (Most of the time it takes to cook is waiting for your pasta water to boil :-)).

-Saute the cod with olive oil and fresh basil.
+Saute the cod with olive oil and fresh basil in a skillet over medium heat.

-Heat the heavy cream, butter, salt, and pepper.
+Heat the heavy cream, butter, salt, and pepper in a large skillet over medium-low heat.

 Once the cod is cooked, drain the cooking juices and chop it into large pieces.